Your future success as a UNSW Law student reflects more than just your ATAR.

 Remote proctoring involves sitting the test online with ProctorU under live supervision using your computer in a suitable location with internet connectivity.
 Remote proctoring is only available on the main test day.

-In 2022 you can complete the LAT via remote proctoring at no additional cost if you won’t be able to attend the test centre in Sydney or Canberra.
+In 2023 you can complete the LAT via remote proctoring at no additional cost if you won’t be able to attend the test centre in Sydney.
 You must apply for remote proctoring as part of the LAT online registration process.

 Candidates must select remote proctoring as part of the online application process for the LAT.
 For more details on this process, please visit the ACER LAT website.